mike-neergaard/peersearch/README.md

 Data Model
 ==========
-The data model has two parts -- age distribution and population distribution.
+The data model generates people.
+It has two parts -- age distribution and population distribution.
 The age and location are generated as independent variables.

 Age Model